Snaatak-Infra-Titans/sprint-0/Ansible/Playbook/CD.md

 ## 3. What is Continuous Delivery (CD)?

 Continuous Delivery (CD) is a DevOps practice where code changes are automatically built, tested, and prepared for deployment.
+It ensures that applications are always in a deployable state and can be released quickly with minimal manual effort.

 ---